-- Fixed seats within view of bikes, at least one seat for every two bikes spaces
+- Fixed seats within view of bikes, at least one seat for every two bikes spaces (same as today)

 - 84 bike spaces per seven-car electric train or 96 bike spaces per eight-car electric train